colepeters/rugby/README.md

 I am now redeveloping the app from the ground up, with the following technical goals:

-- Built on JavaScript, so colour conversion can be handled client-side, without the need for a page reload (as in previous version)
+- Built on JavaScript (we don't need Rails for an app of this scale)

 - Colour input options: RGB(a), HSL(a), hexadecimal